DFE-Digital/apply-for-qualified-teacher-status/app/views/static/accessibility.md

 ## Reporting accessibility problems with Apply for qualified teacher status (QTS) in England

 We’re always looking to improve the accessibility of this service.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact [qts.enquiries@education.gov.uk](mailto:qts.enquiries@education.gov.uk).
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact [Professional.Recognition@education.gov.uk](mailto:Professional.Recognition@education.gov.uk).
 Include ‘Accessibility’ in the subject line of your email.

 ## Enforcement procedure